cangoal/DynamicGrid/README.md

 # DynamicGrid
-Use pure javascript, css and html to build a page taht display data from 2 different sources in a dynamic grid.
+Use plain javascript, css and html to build a page that displays data from 2 different sources in a dynamic grid.